Macquarie University staff seasonal influenza vaccine

 Bookings are open now, with vaccinations commencing in May.

 The seasonal influenza vaccine is different to the COVID-19 vaccine.
 For information on the COVID-19 vaccine rollout, visit the Australian Government’s information page.

-The flu vaccine is available to all full time, part time and casual Macquarie University staff, including U@MQ employees.
+The influenza vaccine is available to all continuing, fixed term and casual Macquarie University staff, including U@MQ and MQ Health employees.

 Are COVID-19 and influenza the same illnesses?

 No. Whilst COVID-19 and influenza are both viral respiratory illnesses they are different infections.
 However, the symptoms can be very similar.
 Both infections can present with fever or chills, cough, sore throat, fatigue or tiredness or shortness of breath.
 Influenza also commonly causes headache

 Both infections can present with mild disease but unfortunately both can cause severe illness or death.
 COVID-19 has a higher risk of severe illness and death than influenza.

 What is the incubation period for COVID-19 and influenza?